A comprehensive list of abbreviations used in the industry of UX Design, Web Design & Freelance

 Qualitative research are inclined towards the why of the situation.
 They are conducted to understand a visible gap, newer insights and capturing customer behaviours.

-Qualitative research is inclined towards capturing statistical data and numbers.
+Qualitative research is a method of capturing statistical data and numbers.

 Research in UX (user experience) refers to the process of gathering and analyzing data to inform the design of digital products or services that are user-centered, usable, and desirable.
 UX research can include a variety of qualitative and quantitative methods, such as surveys, interviews, usability testing, and analytics.
 UX research can be divided into three main types: